thomasburgess/thomasburgess.github.io/about.md

 ![planet7](assets/planet7.png)

-Welcome to my blog.
-I probably mostly will write about python sciency things I make.
-Checkout the [Welcome post]({% post_url 2021-06-06-Welcome-to-my-blog %}) to learn more about me.
+This is the personal blog of physicist and data scientist Thomas T Burgess.
+Here I write about statistics, data science, machine learning and other things I do to keep myself busy.
+Checkout the [Welcome post]({% post_url 2021-06-06-Welcome-to-my-blog %}) to learn more about me and my blog.

 This blog is built with [jekyll](http://jekyllrb.com/) and the [TeXt](https://github.com/kitian616/jekyll-TeXt-theme) theme and hosted with